georgeroubie/sweets-advent-calendar-site/README.md

 # General information
-An advent calendar with desert recipes.
+An [advent calendar](https://sweets-advent-calendar.com) with desert recipes.
+The recipes are not mine, I found them online.
+At the end of each recipe, you will find the URL of the original recipe.

 # Development